Tim Stanley: Media

 Stanley is a columnist with The Daily Telegraph and also co-hosts its podcast The Daily T with Camilla Tominey.
 He has also been a regular contributor to CNN, reporting on American politics and culture, including the 2016 and subsequent election campaigns.
 He contributes to History Today and Literary Review, and has written pieces for The Guardian and The Spectator.

 Stanley wrote and presented a documentary for the BBC entitled Family Guys?
 What Sitcoms Say About America Now, which was broadcast in October 2012.
 He is also an occasional pundit on BBC News, CNBC, Sky News and Channel 4 News.

 He has presented BBC Radio 4's Thought for the Day, is a contributor on The Moral Maze and has appeared several times on the panel of the BBC's Question Time and Politics Live.

 Politics

 Joining the Labour Party at the age of 15, Stanley was chairman of Cambridge University Labour Club for 2003/04, and stood as the Labour candidate for his home constituency of Sevenoaks at the 2005 general election, coming third.
 He has since distanced himself from Labour, and has argued in support of the Republican Party in the United States.
-At the 2017 UK general election, Stanley allied himself with the Conservative Party, voting for them again in 2019.
-Stanley announced his voting preference in favour of the Social Democratic Party (SDP) at the 2024 UK general election, preferring its emphasis on national solidarity to that of Reform whose focus was on British exceptionalism.
+At the 2017 general election, Stanley allied himself with the Conservative Party, voting for them again in 2019.
+Stanley announced his voting preference in favour of the Social Democratic Party (SDP) at the 2024 general election, preferring its emphasis on national solidarity to that of Reform, whose focus was on British exceptionalism.

 Stanley supported the UK leaving the European Union.